Create and maintain groups from LDAP attributes

 On the one hand, being more generic would be more complicated on the coding-site and gives admins an opportunity to mess things up.
 On The other hand, being even more generic does increase chances, that group information can be fetched from a high amount of different LDAP/ActiveDirectory Installations without custom patches and therefore make your additions even more valuable ;-).

-#3 Updated by Marcel Waldvogel almost 12 years ago
+#3 Updated by Marcel Waldvogel over 12 years ago

 I have not been aware of #1113, thanks for pointing this out.